tassoneroberto/py7dtd/README.md

 ❗ Under development ❗

-Bruteforce/dictionary attack on chests/doors passcode.
+Brute-force/dictionary attack on chests/doors passcode.

 ### Usage

 It is recommended to set the game in window mode with a resolution of 640x480.

-Example of a bruteforce attack testing passcodes composed of digits and lowercase characters.
+Example of a brute-force attack testing pass codes composed of digits and lowercase characters.

 Note: Press `ESC` to interrupt the bot.